Nov 7, 2024

 For example, when you consolidate debt with a personal loan, you could put any money you save in interest toward an emergency or retirement fund.

-Explore this simple budgeting tool to help you organize your finances.
+Explore this simple budgeting strategy to help you organize your finances.
 Then you can decide if a personal loan might be right for you.

 Knowledge is power

 Personal finance is a complicated subject, and everyone’s situation is different.
 For some people, medical or credit card debt is a top concern.
-Others might worry about how they’ll pay for emergency expenses.
+Others might worry about how they’ll pay for emergency expenses or college tuition.

 But whatever your financial goals might be, being proactive can help.
 Educating yourself about personal finance and exploring options for reducing your debt, like a personal loan, are important first steps.